minqiaowang/oracle-sharded-database/shard-db-deployment/shard-db-deployment.md

 ## **Step 3:** Setup Catalog Database

-1. Make sure you are in the catalog database environmet.
+1. Make sure you are in the catalog database environment.

    ```
    [oracle@cata ~]$ <copy>. ./cata.sh</copy>